Apple Crisp Cheesecake

 If you’re nervous about making cheesecake, see my tips below to help you avoid common pitfalls, I promise it’s not difficult!
 (Full printable recipe at the bottom of this blog post.)

-1. In the bowl of a stand mixer (affiliate link), beat cream cheese and sugar together until completely smooth.
+- In the bowl of a stand mixer (affiliate link), beat together the room temperature cream cheese and sugar together until completely smooth.

-2. Add eggs, one at a time, then stir in sour cream and vanilla.
+- Add eggs, one at a time, then stir in sour cream and vanilla.
 Add flour and cinnamon and mix on medium speed until just combined.
-Pour filling over the crust and smooth with a spatula.
+Pour the cheesecake batter over the crust and smooth with a spatula.

-1. Fill a baking pan with very hot water and place on the bottom rack of the oven.
+- Fill a large roasting pan with very hot water and place on the bottom rack of the oven.
 Place cheesecake on the rack above.
 (This prevent cracking of the cheesecake) Bake until center of the cheesecake only slightly jiggles, like Jello, about 1 hour.

 Is your mouth watering yet?
 This cheesecake is soooooo yummy!